richard-to/richard-to.github.io/programming/_posts/2014-08-05-project-wonderchicken-part-2.md

 ---
 layout: post
-title: "Project Wonderchicken - Part 1: Using optgroups with WTForms"
+title: "Project Wonderchicken - Part 2: Using optgroups with WTForms"
 ---

 The optgroup tag is not used much with drop-down lists, so it is not surprising that WTForms does not have an abstraction for optgroups.
-Everything is great until one day they are actually needed.
+That is a not big deal until one day they are actually needed.
 This was the case with Project Wonderchicken last week, and as usual this led to a lot of googling.
 Eventually I gave up and decided to create my own select field with optgroup support.